Nurlanprog/HTML_CSS_SAS_JavaScript_Udemy_course/README.md

 Link: https://www.udemy.com/course/build-websites-html-css-sass-javascript/

 Important Notes:
 If you wanna change width and height not for only content but for entire box then you should use "box-sizing: border-box".
-Other box-sizing parameters: "content-box" is for content, "padding-box" is for content+padding, "border-box" is for content+padding+border.
+Other box-sizing parameters: "content-box" is for content, `padding-box` is for content+padding, "border-box" is for content+padding+border.

 By default div's and other some elements are blocks.
 So if you wanna make in example 2 div's inline-block you should specify them both inline-box.
 Inline element cannot have width and height.
 In inline-box you should specify width and height.